Invisible Diversity

 SERVICES & CORE COMPETENCIES

-The core services for Invisible Diversity™ are in support of executive functioning.
+The core services for INVISIBLE DIVERSITY™ are in support of executive functioning.
 Support is based on a combination of human, technology and AI-powered solutions to harness the full potential and talents of the neurodivergent person which are so often derailed because of executive functioning difficulties and information processing differences.

 DIGITAL ASSESSMENT TOOLS